 2. Fried Rice

-It is almost impossible not to have this while travelling in Asia.
+It is almost impossible not to have this while traveling in Asia.
 Fried rice is normally cooked on a pan used for cooking meat, so the rice is cooked together with the meat scraps that remained on the pan.
 Due to this, you’re at risk the chance of having the rice contaminated by the meat — although your dish does not actually have pieces of meat!
 So, if you are really craving for some Asian fried rice, it is better to make sure that they cook the rice on a separate pan that is specifically for the rice.

 3. Raw Eggs